lordAaron0121/Udemy-Finance-Capstone-Project/README.md

 - Calculate Rolling Statistics (e.g. Simple Moving Averages) and aggregate, visualize and report Financial Performance
 - Create Interactive Charts with Technical Indicators (SMA, Candle Stick, Bollinger Bands etc.)

-I have completed the course, and click this [link](https://www.udemy.com/certificate/UC-559dcf54-a52a-4cf7-84de-31222e568dde/) to access the certificate.
+I have completed the course, and click this [link](https://www.udemy.com/certificate/UC-559dcf54-a52a-4cf7-84de-31222e568dde/) to access my certificate.

 ## About me 😎
 Data Science and Artificial Intelligence Sophomore aspired to be an analyst and interested in landing my first internship in the finance industry.